PrajwalMDeshanur/Youtube.github.io/README.md

 ### **2. Ranked Search Results for Physics Wallah App**

-- Max-Heap (Priority Queue) Algorithm: To prioritize and display search results based on relevance and user preferences.
+- Max-Heap (Priority Queue) Algorithm: To prioritize and display relavant search results.

 **Limitations and Challengs:**
 - Max-Heap: While effective for maintaining a priority queue of search results, it requires continual reordering as new results are added or user preferences change, which can impact real-time responsiveness.

 - Ranking Algorithm: Accurately reflecting student preferences and adapting to real-time changes.
 - Delivery Assurance: Ensuring search results are timely and efficiently managed.
-- Scalability: Handling large volumes of search queries as user base grows.

 **Market Benifts:**

-- Improved Communication: Keeps students informed about updates, deadlines, and new content.
 - Increased Engagement: Maintains interest and participation, leading to higher retention.
 - Enhanced User Experience: Ensures prompt delivery of relevant search results for a smooth user experience.